-In 1995 an eminent Past Chairman of the Education and Training Committee of The Guild of Air Pilots and Air Navigators, became seriously concerned at the very variable standards of those pilots who were paying for their own conversion course to the B757.
+In 1995 an eminent Past Chairman of the Education and Training Committee of the Honourable Company of Air Pilots (then the Guild of Air Pilots and Air Navigators) became seriously concerned at the very variable standards of those pilots who were paying for their own conversion course to the B757.
 Indeed, a very few of these trainees were patently not suited to be professional airline pilots.

 During the following 18 months he thoroughly investigated the problem and then negotiated with the Royal Air Force Directorate of Recruiting and Selection, to use their computer based battery of aptitude tests employed at the Officer and Aircrew Selection Centre at RAF Cranwell.
 These tests, developed over a period of several years, are used as part of Tri-service military aircrew selection.

 The Air Pilots believes that there are some aspiring pilots whose potential ability is greatly exceeded by their ambition - this concern was matched by a wish to avoid individuals entering into expensive financial commitments with limited chances of success in training.
 It had also been noted that students of limited potential would nevertheless through dint of hard work and considerable financial outlay, eventually obtain licenses, but would be in danger of struggling throughout their professional lives to achieve the required standards.
 Extra training would be required for such individuals and the risk of finding themselves out of their depth would be ever present as they proceeded through their professional life.